What is Sublimation Printing? What Do I Need To Start It?

 4. Heat Press

-The next thing you need for sublimation printing is a heat press machine.
+The next thing you need is a heat press machine.
 Without it, there’s no way you can sublimate the design on an object because, with the printer, you can only print images on paper.
 After that, you need a heat press for the further process.

 Again, the heat press price also varies, mostly depending on what you’re buying.
 The more features you want, the more you’ll have to pay.
 There are heat press machines that are more than $500, and some come under $300.